videolan/x265/doc/reST/cli.rst

 force rate control to increase global QP.
 Finding the optimal psycho-visual parameters for a given video requires experimentation.
 Our recommended defaults (1.0 for both) are generally on the low end of the spectrum.

-And generally the lower the bitrate, the lower the optimal psycho-visual settings.
+The lower the bitrate, the lower the optimal psycho-visual settings.
+If the bitrate is too low for the psycho-visual settings, you will begin to see temporal artifacts (motion judder).
+This is caused when the encoder is forced to code skip blocks (no residual) in areas of difficult motion because it is the best option psycho-visually (they have great amounts of energy and no residual cost).
+One can lower psy-rd settings when judder is happening, and allow the encoder to use some blur in these areas of high motion.

 .. option:: --psy-rd <float>